Skip to main content

 }

 The mutations use hook returns a function to fire the mutation (here named commitMutation) and a boolean which is true when the mutation is in flight (here named... isMutationInFlight).
-When calling commitMutation we pass in a record called variables, created using the makeVariables helper.
+When calling commitMutation we pass in a record called variables.
 It accepts labelled parameters for the variables defined by the mutation, namely id and doesViewerLike.
 This tells the server which story we’re talking about and whether the we are liking or un-liking it.
 The id of the story we’ve read from the fragment, while whether we like it or unlike it comes from toggling whatever the current value that we rendered is.

 The hook also returns a boolean flag that tells us when the mutation is in flight.
 We can use that to make the user experience nicer by disabling the button while the mutation is happening: